Chandrashekhar

 Chandrasekhar, Chandrashekhar or Chandra Shekhar is an Indian name and may refer to a number of individuals.
 The name comes from the name of an incarnation of the Hindu god Shiva.
 In this form he married the goddess Parvati.
-Etymologically, the name comes from the Sanskrit words "चन्द्र (candra)", meaning "moon", and "शेखर (śekhara)", meaning "crest" or "crown", which is an epithet of the Shiva.
+Etymologically, the name comes from the Sanskrit words "चन्द्र (chandra)", meaning "moon", and "शेखर (śekhara)", meaning "crest" or "crown", which is an epithet of the Shiva.